anansaleh/SportsList/README.md

 ---

-## TODO
+## Test
-- Full test coverage by Mocha
+- Has a full test coverage by Mocha

 ---